usdigitalresponse/univaf/docs/runbook/README.md

 ## Bastion Server

+**Note: since UNIVAF production services have been shut down, there is no more bastion server.**

 Most of our services in AWS are in VPCs without public access, so if you need to log directly into a server, the database, or something else, you’ll need to do it through the [bastion server][bastion-server].
 You can SSH into the bastion from a computer on the public internet, and from there run any commands that need access to our internal services, like using `psql` to log directly into the database.